Introduction

 -

-- Once remediation steps are complete, re-scan infrastructure or perform manual checks to ensure the CVEs are no longer present.
+After you complete the remediation steps, re-scan your infrastructure or perform manual checks to ensure the CVEs are no longer present.